jdluna/cloud-scheduler-gui/docs/student-project.rst

 #.
 The user wants to create a single 32-core BioLinux virtual cluster on a particular site.
-They click on the icon for the AIST site in Japan (e.g., AIST in Japan) and see that there are 64 nodes available now.
+They click on the icon for the AIST site in Japan and see that there are 64 nodes available now.
 They click on a "Reserve now" button and get a form that allows them to select 32 cores, 64 GB of memory, and the BioLinux virtual cluster image.
 The user hits the submit button and the a status window pops up indicating that virtual cluster is being booted and